ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics refresh`
 {: #schematics-refresh}

 Perform an {{site.data.keyword.cloud_notm}} refresh action against your workspace.
-A refresh action validates the {{site.data.keyword.cloud_notm}} resources in your account against the state that is stored in the Terraform state file of your workspace.
+A refresh action validates the Cloud resources in your account against the state that is stored in the Terraform state file of your workspace.
 If differences are found, the Terraform state file is updated accordingly.
 {: shortdesc}

 Syntax